Codecademy/docs/content/numpy/concepts/math-methods/terms/sqrt/sqrt.md

   - 'paths/data-science-foundations'
 ---

-The **`.sqrt()`** function is used to calculate the positive square root of a number or array.
+In NumPy, the **`.sqrt()`** function is used to calculate the positive square root of a number or array.
 It is commonly employed in mathematical computations such as solving the quadratic equation, applying the Pythagorean Theorem, modeling normal distributions, and other mathematical operations.
+It returns the non-negative square root of the input, which can be a single number or an array.
+If the input is an array, it returns an array of the square roots of each element in the input.

 ## Syntax